hat-open/hat-drivers/docs/chatter.rst

 peers.
 Each peer can start a new conversation and finalize an existing conversation.
 Multiple simultaneously active conversations can be bound to a single active connection.
-A basic example for conversation usage is a request-response message exchange between peers, implementing operation timeouts.
+A basic example for conversation usage is a request-response message exchange between peers.

 Each message contains its conversation descriptor which contains: